-The Protégé organ enjoys unprecedented accuracy in the scaling and voicing of each note of every stop.
+The Protégé AP-16 enjoys unprecedented accuracy in the scaling and voicing of each note of every stop.
 This musical breakthrough is an inherent part of the engineering design of the instrument.
-Final adjustments in scaling and voicing involve controls within the console and are best left to an expert.
-These adjustments are normally a part of installation and, once done, should not require changes, unless the instrument is moved to a new location.
+Final adjustments in scaling and voicing involve controls are best left to an your Allen representative..
+These adjustments are normally a part of installation and once done, should not require changes unless the instrument is moved to a new location.

 Bass frequency projection is strongly affected by tone cabinet location.
-Although none of the tone cabinets should be moved once the installation has been completed, extra care should be exercised to prevent inadvertent movement of the bass tone cabinet
+None of the tone cabinets should be moved once the installation has been completed and extra care should be exercised to prevent inadvertent movement of any bass tone cabinet